+22AM035

-22AM035 DIGITAL MARKETING 3 0 0 3
+DIGITAL MARKETING AND MANAGEMENT

-- To understand the overview of Digital Marketing. - To examine the role and importance of digital marketing in the business environment. - To determine the focuses on digital marketing and its measure
+- To analyze the overview of Digital Marketing. - To examine the role and importance of digital marketing in the business environment. - To determine the focuses on digital marketing and its measure

 PO1: Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.